elastic/kibana/x-pack/legacy/plugins/canvas/shareable_runtime/README.md

 ### Prerequisite

-Before testing or running this PR locally, you **must** run `node scripts/runtime` from `/canvas`.
-It is only built automatically when Kibana is built.
+Before testing or running this PR locally, you **must** run `node scripts/runtime` from `/canvas` _after_ `yarn kbn bootstrap` and _before_ starting Kibana.
+It is only built automatically when Kibana is built to avoid slowing down other development activities.

 ### Webpack Dev Server